Updated: Sep 4

 Mostly, I want my classroom to be a place I love being in!
 We spend so much time at school and if my room makes me smile and feel happy, I know this naturally transfers to my students.

 Practically, set up wall displays that are sustainable throughout the year so you don’t have to change everything each term.
-This way you can swap out information needed for specific topics but still have core curriculum on display all year.
+This way you can swap out the information needed for specific topics but still have the core curriculum on display all year.

 Lara from @mrspandasclassroom